AuFeld/AuFeld.github.io/aboutme.md

 subtitle:
 ---

-I love big data and I cannot lie.
+Baby Got Back-End.

-The perfect blend of software engineering, data engineering, data structures, humor (I love a good laugh), rabbit holes, algorithms, and a sprinkle of passion for european football.
+The perfect blend of software engineering, data engineering, data structures, humor (I love a good laugh), rabbit holes, algorithms, analytics, and a sprinkle of passion for european football.

 Thank you for visiting.
 Please stay tuned as this section is currently being renovated.